 These types of distances require a somewhat specific type of preparation.
 During much of the test, the heart is kept at very high pulsations with a high presence of lactate in the blood.
-Therefore it is convenient to have included in the preparation the training of this ability to produce lactic acid, tolerate it and maintain the effort for a long time, making the heart work at high intensities both in the anaerobic threshold zone (Z4), and in the intense aerobic zone (Z5) and anaerobic lactic zone (Z5a).
+Therefore it is convenient to have included in the preparation the training of this ability to produce lactic acid, tolerate it and maintain effort for a long time, making the heart work at high intensities both in the anaerobic threshold zone (Z4), and in the intense aerobic zone (Z5) and anaerobic lactic zone (Z5a).

 - FOOD AND HYDRATION:

 Take care of your diet especially the previous days, increasing the amount of carbohydrates (rice, pasta, ...) and decreasing as the race approaches the percentage of proteins (meats, fish, ...).
 Try to hydrate as much as you can.
 Drinking a lot of water will facilitate the absorption of carbohydrates.
-Glycogen is a fundamental fuel in this type of races, and we must make sure to arrive with well filled tanks.
+Glycogen is a fundamental fuel in this type of races, and we must make sure to arrive with well-filled tanks.

-Further information: http://personalrunning.com/
+More information: http://personalrunning.com/